 If you are interested in joining an emotional support social circle or like-minded men, learn how to make friends, and learning about male loneliness, this article is for you.

 In this article, you will learn everything you need to know about lonely men, making friends, and why it is beneficial to a man.

 Who are lonely men?

 Male Loneliness has become a common topic discussed whenever people talk about men’s mental health, bromance and social life.
 According to statistics, there are more lonely men than women in the world.
 This is because most single men and even middle-aged men struggle with making meaningful friendships or keeping them.
 Moat men lead a lonely life as they try to fit into society’s expectations of a man.

 While most people expect lonely men to lead isolated lives, sometimes lonely men can be middle age men with tons of friends and loved ones.

-A lonely man can be defined as a man who finds it hard to connect with people on a deeper level.
+A lonely man can be defined as a man who is unaware of how to open up to people on a deeper level.
 They are also men who lead life alone or bottle up their thoughts and feelings for fear of being misunderstood.
 Lonely men often experience an overwhelming feeling of isolation, even when they are amongst people.
 Most times, lonely men find trying to obtain a social connection exhausting, causing them to retreat into loneliness.

 this article looks into why men feel lonely and how to fix it.